DeckCheatz/wemod-launcher/readme.md

 **Like**: Check how to [Use External Launchers](https://github.com/DeckCheatz/wemod-launcher/wiki/Using-External-Launchers) (Use The WeMod Launcher outside of Steam)
 **OR**: Check out how to [Edit The Config](https://github.com/DeckCheatz/wemod-launcher/wiki/Config-Usage)

+## Common Issues

+### Dot Net Error
+* If you see a .net error in Wemod that means your prefix is messed up.
+* After you close the game the troubleshooter should come up (close ingame not from steam).
+1. There select "delete prefix" or something like that.
+2. Rerun the game, and when it asks you to use a already installed prefix, with some version, say no.
+3. Then click Download.
+4. After you managed to find and click download, a tested prefix will be downloaded.
+5. After that it should work.

 ## ![Heart](https://cdn.discordapp.com/emojis/1113579886439833690.gif?size=20&quality=lossless) Additional

 ![WeModApp](https://cdn.discordapp.com/emojis/761419274945953842.webp?size=20&quality=lossless) **Video Tutorial:** [WeMod-launcher Setup Tutorial by Marvin1099](https://youtu.be/5UlVCZvIl1E)